ANIXE Insights: Significant downtrend in bookings. COVID restrictions negatively affect the tourism sector

 ANIXE's market data shows that the increase in business travel is matched by the rise in the popularity of rooms with breakfast only or even no meals.
 It also reflects the situation in the same period before the pandemic, where the popularity of rooms in the RO (Room Only) category booked by tour operators was even 10% higher.

 As far as prices are concerned, hotel prices start to increase after the peak of the holiday season - both on a monthly and biannual basis.
 So it shouldn't be surprising considering the increase in 1-2 person trips and decrease in multi-bed rooms in November's bookings.
-On the other hand, the high level of inflation, which is weighing on both European and global economies, can significantly impact price differences in a two-year perspective.
+On the other hand, the high level of inflation weighing on both European and global economies can significantly impact price differences from a two-year perspective.

 How soon will we start to see bookings rise again?
 What destinations will grow in popularity in the winter season?
 Will people go skiing?
 Stay tuned for the next ANIXE Insights.